 When prescribed, orodispersible formulations (brand name: Zoton FasTab) are commonly used in patients with swallowing difficulties or in children.
 Orodispersible tablets dissolve in the mouth when placed on the tongue.

 Esomeprazole comes in forms of capsules and tablets, available as 20mg and 40mg preparations.
-Esomeprazole can be prescribed as a generic medication or as Nexium.
-The latter is not commonly prescribed due to the price difference between generic versions of esomeprazole and Nexium.
+Esomeprazole can be prescribed as a generic medication or as a branded drug called Nexium.
+The latter is not commonly prescribed due to the big price difference between generic versions of esomeprazole and Nexium.